oracle-livelabs/apex/apex-professional-hol17/implementing-security-inapp.md

 ## Summary
-You now know how to create a Social Sign-in authentication scheme to enable Google Authentication
+You now know how to create a Social Sign-in authentication scheme to enable Google Authentication.
 You may now **proceed to the next lab**.

+## What's Next
+In the next hands-on lab, you will learn to create and customize a Calendar page, a Tree page and a Map page with a custom background.

-## Acknowledgments
+## Acknowledgements

-- **Author** - Roopesh Thokala, Product Manager
+- **Author** - Roopesh Thokala, Senior Product Manager
 - **Contributor** - Ankita Beri, Product Manager
-- **Last Updated By/Date** - Ankita Beri, Product Manager, December 2023
+- **Last Updated By/Date** - Ankita Beri, Product Manager, January 2024